San Bernardino, Calpers fail to reach deal ahead of court date

-LOS ANGELES (Reuters) - Negotiations between the bankrupt California city of San Bernardino and the state’s public pension fund over the city’s unprecedented suspension of pension payments have failed to produce an agreement ahead of a crucial court hearing, officials say.
+LOS ANGELES, Feb 7 (Reuters) - Negotiations between the bankrupt California city of San Bernardino and the state’s public pension fund over the city’s unprecedented suspension of pension payments have failed to produce an agreement ahead of a crucial court hearing, officials say.

 Senior officials at the California Public Employees Retirement System, the biggest U.S. public pension fund and San Bernardino’s biggest creditor, have met with city budget officials and held telephone conversations with the city’s mayor over the past several weeks, a Calpers spokesman said.